Top 5 Ways Fraudsters Commit Identity Theft in 2024 [Updated]

 • Stick to data protection regulations like GDPR (General Data Protection Regulation).

-Leverage Online Identity Verification Solution
+How an Automated Identity Verification Solution Helps

 If you’re in a business where thousands of people use your online platform daily to buy things or use a particular service, you must implement a robust identity verification solution.
 It will help you identify suspicious users and stop them from using your platform for money laundering, illegal purchase, and other malicious purposes.